robertbraeutigam/scan/README.md

 ### Statement

-A statement can be one of two things:
+A statement has the format:
+* Statement Code (Byte)
+* Content

+Specific statements described below.

+#### Emit a Data Packet

+Format as follows:
+* 01 (Byte)
+* Data Packet Id (variable length number)
+* Tag Values (Value structures)
+* Data Element Values (Value structures)

+This format is the same as in Data Responses, with the difference that all Values contain Expressions instead of constant values directly.

-* Emit a Data Packet corresponding to a definition in this Wiring
+The Packet Id is the Index of the Data Packet definition in the Wiring.

+#### Invoke Command

+Format as follows:
+* 02 (Byte)
+* Device Id (variable length number)
-* Invoke a Command
+* Command Id (variable length number)

-TODO
+* Parameter Values (Value structures)

+Device Id is the Index of the device in the Access Table Entries.

+Parameter Values all have Expressions instead of direct constant values.

 ### Security Considerations

-Wiring contains access credentials, therefore should be stored at least as securely as the device's own credentials and keys.
+Wiring contains access credentials, therefore should be stored with appropriate security.

+### Deployment of a Wiring

+A Wiring is not Device specific.
+Any piece of any Wiring can be located on any Device on the network, provided it has the necessary access to other Devices needed for the Wiring to work.
+A Wiring may be located on a Device that is neither the source of the Data nor the target of any Commands described in the Wiring.

+Wiring can be designed globally for the whole network, or per Device locally, depending on the use-case.

+Deploying a Wiring should involve planning network capabilities and usage.
+Each individual transformation should be located either at the source or the target to minimize network usage, where the source should be preferred.

 ### Processing Model

-The processing model of Wiring is relatively simple.
-On any incoming events the guard conditions to each transformation is evaluated, those entries that evaluate to true are then executed.
+When a Wiring is already deployed on a Device, that Device must establish logical connections to all Data sources, except when the source is the Device itself.
+When any data arrives, it must evaluate all the guard conditions to every transformation defined and those entries that evaluate to true must be then executed.

-The runtime implementation is free to cache and simplify and optimize evaluations as long as the semantic doesn't change.
+The runtime implementation is free to cache and simplify and optimize evaluations as long as it results in the same values.